-- 1. Press MASK > Pattern Mask. - 2.
+- 1. Press the SEL button for the key you want to mask. - 2.
+Press HOME > More > Effects > More > Mask > Patterm Mask - 3.
 Select the pattern you want to use to mask out the key.
+Press Modify Pattern if you want to adjust the pattern parameters.

-Tip: For information on modifying the mask pattern, refer to To Set Up a Pattern on page 112.
+Tip: For information on modifying the mask pattern, refer to To Set Up a Pattern on page 121.

-- 3. Press Back. - 4.
-Press Force to toggle it to On to force the masked area of the image on screen. - 5.
+- 4. Press Back until you reach the Mask Setup menu again. - 5.
+Press Force to toggle it to On to force the masked area of the image on screen. - 6.
 Press Invert to toggle it to On to reverse the mask.
 The portion of the image that was masked out is now visible, and the portion that was visible is masked.